leangjia/blender_docs/manual/sculpt_paint/sculpting/tools/pose.rst

    :Mode:      Sculpt Mode
    :Tool:      :menuselection:`Toolbar --> Pose`

-This brush is used to pose a model simulating an armature-like deformation.
+This brush is used to pose a model simulating an armature-like deformations.
+Several different deformation modes can be used to preform IK deformations or altering and moving the proportions of the mesh.
+The falloff of the deformation across multiple segments is controlled by the brush falloff curve.

+Deformation
+   Deformation type that is used by the brush.

+   Rotate/Twist
-The pivot point for rotation is calculated automatically based on the radius of the brush and the topology of the model.
+      Rotates segments around a pivot point that is calculated automatically based on the radius of the brush and the topology of the model.
-When pressing :kbd:`Ctrl`, the pose brush applies a twist rotation to the posing segments instead of using the rotation or an IK deformation.
+      When pressing :kbd:`Ctrl`, the brush applies a twist rotation to the posing segments instead of using the rotation or an IK deformation.
-The falloff of the rotation across multiple segments is controlled by the brush falloff curve.
+   Scale/Translate
+      Alters the proportions of the of the mesh, using the segment's origin as a pivot.
+      While holding :kbd:`Ctrl` the brush moves the entire segment.

 Rotation Origins
    Method to set the rotation origins for the segments of the brush.